-Management has evaluated subsequent events for disclosure and/or recognition in the financial statements through the date that the financial statements were available to be issued, which date is April 20, 2022.
-A significant event was noted on January 27, 2021 when the Authority approved a resolution to accept an additional \$5,250,000 federal Coronavirus Relief Funds to extend the Small Business Lease Emergency Assistance Grant Program through March 31, 2021.
-Another significant event occurred on February 24, 2022 when the Authority approved a resolution to accept \$20,000,000 in funding from the New Jersey Department of Community Affairs to continue the RIF and Redevelopment Investment Fund and Urban Site Acquisition programs.
+Management has evaluated subsequent events for disclosure and/or recognition in the financial statements through the date that the financial statements were available to be issued, which date is March 29, 2023.
+On February 23, 2023, the Authority entered into a memorandum of understanding with the New Jersey Department of Community Affairs to accept \$25,000,000 in funding related to the Affordable Housing Trust Fund program.
+Additionally, on February 24, 2022, the Authority approved a resolution to accept \$20,000,000 in funding from the New Jersey Department of Community Affairs to continue the RIF and Redevelopment Investment Fund and Urban Site Acquisition programs.